ardalis/ddd-guestbook/Lab4.md

         await next();
     }

-- Add the attribute to the API action methods that should return 404 when no guestbook is Found
+- Add the attribute to the API action methods that should return 404 when no guestbook is found
-    - [VerifyGuestbookExists]
+    - `[VerifyGuestbookExists]`
+    - Can be applied to a Controller to apply it to every Action of the Controller
-- Remove the logic from the API methods to do guestbook existence checks and 404 response
+- Remove the logic from the API methods to do guestbook existence checks and 404 responses
-- Confirm (via integration tests) that the behavior remains the same
+- Confirm that the behavior remains the same (re-run integration tests)

-## Examples:
+## Example:

 **TestServerFixture**